No References? Here’s What to Do: 5 Tips

 Go get that job!

-Although it’s not easy for everyone to obtain professional references, utilize the tips above to help.
+Although it’s not easy for everyone to obtain professional references, utilize the above tips when you don’t have references to help.
 If you find that it’s impossible to come up with references, submit your application anyway.
-Then be ready to explain why you can’t provide references (but only if the hiring manager asks first!).
+Then, be ready to explain why you can’t provide references (but only if the hiring manager asks first!).

-Take heart, even if you have no references for a job.
-As the article spells out, there are ways and means around this.
-Check out our free resume review and see where it takes you!
+Take heart if you have no references for a job.
+As this article points out, there are ways in which to overcome this.
+Check out ZipJob’s free resume review and see where it takes you!

 Recommended reading: